symfony2admingenerator/GeneratorBundle/Resources/doc/documentation.md

 we encourage you to update to latest build.
 If you're getting errors or have trouble with updating see [submitting issues][support-issues] and open a ticket on github.

+**Watch out!** When using this bundle on Symfony 4 or above, you need to update your frontend controller and console binary to load the `AdminGenerated` namespace.
+If you do not do this, you will see that the cache is never working when debug is enabled!

 ## Table of contents
 1. Installation
     - [Base installation][install-base-install]